-For a few years now, this US-based VPN has consistently demonstrated some of the highest levels of performance in the industry.
+IPVanish is a US-based VPN service that has consistently demonstrated some of the highest levels of performance in the industry.
 To be absolutely sure that we are doing an excellent job, however, we thought we would re-review this oft-recommended VPN.
 In reality, not much has changed, and we were still impressed with its no logs policy, use of shared IPs, BitTorrent-friendly attitude, huge selection of servers (which has grown), and fast connection speeds.

 One thing to remember is that IPVanish VPN is based in the US, which is far from ideal.
 Wikileaks’ Vault 7 has once again shed light on widespread US surveillance practices.
 With warrants and gags a huge threat to privacy in the country (according to groups like privacytools.io), US firms are in a precarious position.
 As such, a US-based VPN may not be the best option for privacy – zero logs or not.
 However, if privacy is not an absolute priority, then IPVanish VPN offers a fast and efficient service (with a nice Android app) that does an absolutely fantastic job.